-Please check the date your passport expires!
+Check the date your passport expires.
 The UK Government has published a website tool to check the validity of your passport for travel to Europe.
-You always need a valid passport to travel and enter those countries you intend to visit.

-When travelling to the EU after 31 January 2020, the UK government recommends that you have six months left on your passport on the date of your arrival to an EU country but the six months remaining cannot include extra months that may have been added to your passport’s expiry date when you last renewed.
+Whilst the situation remains the same this year, when travelling to the EU on or after 01 January 2021 the UK Government recommends that you have six months left on your passport on the date of your arrival to an EU country.
+Please click here for more details.

-If you need to renew your passport, you may wish to do it sooner rather than later, in order to make sure you have it in time for your holiday or travel plans.
-Full details on renewing your passport can be found here.
+If you need to renew your passport you may wish to do it sooner rather than later to make sure you have it in time for your holiday or travel plans.
+Full details on renewing your passport can also be found here.

 Health care in Europe and travel insurance:

-Do not rely solely on your European Health Insurance Card (EHIC) for health care in Europe!
+Don't just rely on your European Health Insurance Card (EHIC) for health care in Europe.
 EHIC allows any EU citizen to access state medical care when they are travelling in another EU country.
-In the event of a no-deal Brexit, UK registered EHICs may be affected.
-We always advise customers to hold appropriate travel insurance, whether they have an EHIC or not, and adequate insurance is a condition of your booking.
+However, we always advise customers to hold appropriate travel insurance, whether they have an EHIC or not, and adequate insurance is a condition of your booking.

-Also, because travellers no longer benefit from the EU’s automatic third-party motor insurance cover, you will need a Green Card, which insurance firms currently issue free of charge.
+Also, because travellers will no longer benefit from the EU’s automatic third-party motor insurance cover, you will need a Green Card when travelling on or after 01 January 2021, which insurance firms currently issue free of charge.

-We would advise you to consider giving yourself extra travelling time in the event of any disruption caused by the practicalities of a no-deal outcome, for example when travelling through passport control at the airport.
-Some useful Government information is available here.
+Consider giving yourself extra travelling time in the event of any unforeseen disruption, for example when travelling through passport control.
+Further useful Government information is available here.

-There has been speculation around potential disruption to flights.
-Even in a no-deal scenario, the European Commission has confirmed that flights to and from the UK will still be able to operate.
+The European Commission has confirmed that flights to and from the UK will continue to operate as normal.